Brandin Cooks Player Prop Bets for NFL Week 12 | Houston vs. New York 11/28/2021

 Matchup vs. New York

-- Cooks has averaged 86 receiving yards per game over his two career matchups against the Jets, 86.0 more than his over/under in Sunday's game.
+- Cooks' 86 receiving yards per game in his two career matchups against the Jets are 19.5 more than his over/under for Sunday's game.

-- In two matchups, Cooks has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.
+- Cooks, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - Note: Cooks' stats vs. Jets date back to 2016.

-- This week Cooks will face the NFL's 31st-ranked pass defense (296.7 yards allowed per game).
+- The Jets have the NFL's 31st-ranked pass defense this season, yielding 296.7 yards per game through the air.

-- The Jets have given up 17 passing TDs this year (1.7 per game), ranking them 15th among NFL defenses.
+- The Jets have allowed 17 passing TDs this season (1.7 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Titans, Cooks caught two passes for 18 yards while being targeted three times.
+- In last week's outing against the Titans, Cooks was targeted three times, picking up 18 yards on two receptions.

-- Cooks has contributed with 14 grabs for 157 yards and one touchdown in his last three games.
-He was targeted 23 times and put up 52.3 receiving yards per game.
+- During his last three games, Cooks has amassed 157 yards (on 14 grabs) and one touchdown.

 Cooks' Houston Teammates